SmartCampus/smartcampus.github.io/index.md

 ## Who is behind ?

 SmartCampus project is an initiative of the I3S laboratory and the University of Nice Sophia-Antipolis.
-It is currently being founded by the I3S laboratory.
+It is currently being funded by the I3S laboratory.